Springfield, New Zealand: Midland Line

 A Mainline Steam KA Class Locomotive at Springfield Railway Station for the 2013 Midland Mountaineer, with the Torlesse Mountain range in the background.

 Springfield is a significant stop on the TranzAlpine train journey across the Southern Alps on the Midland Line.
 The town is also home to the Midland Rail Heritage Trust a rail preservation group that has established a base in the former NZR locomotive depot opposite the railway station.
 The Springfield Hotel was a stop on the road west from Christchurch for horse-drawn coaches.
 When trains became the usual way to travel between Canterbury and the West Coast, the train station refreshment rooms were a popular stop.

 As of 2021, the Mainline Steam Heritage Trust's Christchurch depot will be moving to the Midland Rail Heritage Trust's land and will build a new depot from there.

+History of the railway station

+The 6 mi 45 ch Sheffield-Springfield section of the railway was built by F Benham for £10,353 and opened on 5 January 1880, with morning and evening trains.
+By 1882 there was a 4th class station, a platform, cart approach, 60 ft x 30 ft goods shed, loading bank, crane, water, coal, weighbridge, engine shed, stationmaster's house, urinals and a passing loop for 23 wagons.
+On 25 July 1880 a Post Office opened and remained until 17 April 1946, when it was moved from the station.
+Springfield Coal Company dug about 100 tons of coal a day and produced earthenware, from the 1870s to 1890s, until a flood closed the mine.
+Their siding was closed in 1911.
+Springfield ceased being the terminus of the line, when the Otarama section opened on 26 December 1892.
+Stockyards were added in 1900 and a turntable in 1903.
+In 1931 the station had 6 staff; a stationmaster, 3 clerks, a permanent way inspector and a cadet.
+The refreshment rooms were remodelled in 1941, but destroyed in a fire on 1 April 1963.
+The station was rebuilt by Jeel & Skurr Ltd, Oxford and the 140 ft x 34 ft Summerhill stone (cement and clay blocks made at Hornby from the 1950s) building opened on 15 June 1965.
+The engine shed closed on 28 March 1987 and a reversing triangle was provided from 1988 to 1991.